 From here until the end I’ll try to speak more directly and clearly.
 That doesn’t mean you’ll start agreeing with me if you haven’t so far.
 It doesn’t necessarily mean I’ll actually achieve directness and clarity or you’ll understand what I’m saying.
 A lot of what I believe now has taken me years to grasp, and I’m still figuring out how to convey it understandably.

 Here’s the thing: most people don’t consciously want boys and men to use violence against girls and women.
 As far as most of us know, we’re actively against boys and men doing those things.
-But they — we — still do.
-Way more boys and men than most of us realize use physical and emotional violence to punish girls and women.
+But they — we boys and men — still do.
+Way more boys and men than most of us realize or want to admit use physical and emotional violence to punish girls and women.

 My explanations for why those things happen are different from what they would have been ten or 15 years ago.
 They’re still evolving.
 The sense I make of my experiences — as a straight, white, cis, Christian-raised, Midwestern, football-playing, educated, anxious and depressed, physically healthy, financially comfortable, insatiably curious, etc. boy and man who’s spent a lot of time trying to learn from fellow human beings who live with more damage and vulnerability than I do — is still evolving.

 I don’t claim to have empirical evidence that “proves” why some men kill and hurt women.
 To be honest I distrust almost all quantitative and qualitative academic research that purports to illuminate any aspect of the problem.
-My distrust almost certainly stems from my own intellectual deficiencies and super-strong (if not officially diagnosed) oppositional-defiant disorder.
-I do have a thoughtful, tangled, informed perspective on the matter.
+Some of my distrust almost certainly stems from my own intellectual deficiencies and super-strong (if not officially diagnosed) oppositional-defiant disorder.
+Some of it stems from knowing how unintentionally deceptive the conception, implementation, and conclusions of that research can be.
+I have a thoughtful, tangled, informed perspective on the matter.
 My beliefs are distinct, credible, and hard-earned.
 Here, as clearly and as directly as I can manage, are some of them.

 Why do some men kill women?